Kylie Hammett

 Challenges and What Was Learned:

-Developing Fetchly has taught my entire team and I have to develop a mobile app, how to continuously learn and adapt especially when building a project in a small amount of time, and how to compete in a hackathon.
+Developing Fetchly has taught my entire team and I how to develop a mobile app, how to continuously learn and adapt especially when building a project in a small amount of time, and how to compete in a hackathon.
 On a personal level, I have learned about the nature of how it’s important to develop a project if it can help people even if some people to initially have the wrong impression of why you created that project since while the event because it was small-scale was planned for judging to be fully ethical way of everyone is on an equal playing field, anyone even those who worked on the event organization could compete, and with only judges and not competing volunteers only able to know the scores and ranking before the results became public, because my team somehow had good results from the judges to the point of winning a category, it led some people to have the wrong impression initially on our project though my team and I moved forward beyond that as our only focus was on what the project has the potential to do for the community and not on the competition ranking in which everyone was able to eventually see the focus of the project itself.

 Link to the Project: